 The directors had options granted to them under the terms of the Share Option Scheme which, as at the date of this report, have expired.
-Share options were awarded as set out in the table below.
 No new share options have been granted as at the date of this report.

 Pension arrangements